BrownCSCI1230/docs/2022/syllabus.md

 * All department Windows machines
 * All CIS cluster Windows machines on the second floor of the CIT

 You may also install the Qt SDK on your personal computer to work from home.
-Regardless of your choice of development platform, you must ensure that your code compiles and runs properly on the Linux machines in the Sun Lab.
+Regardless of your choice of development platform, you must ensure that your code compiles in our course Docker container (more info on this to follow).

 #### Software Engineering

 We expect that you have all had a thorough grounding in the principles of good software design by now.
-Most of the assignments are relatively small, and shouldn't require hours of design work.
 We care mostly about the functionality, stability, and speed of your implementation; however, we will also grade partially on code quality.
 Good engineering practices early on will greatly help you on future assignments.

 Basic engineering principles by which you should abide:
 * Avoid repeated code by thinking about good class design in advance.